FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Simulating Mudflow Guidelines 2021/Simulating Mudflow Guidelines 2021.rst

 Very viscous mudflows have high sediment concentrations and correspondingly high yield stresses and may result in laminar flow although laminar flows in nature are extremely rare.
 Less viscous flows (mud floods) are always turbulent.

-*TABLE 3.
-YIELD STRESS AND VISCOSITY AS A FUNCTION OF SEDIMENTCONCENTRATION*

 .. raw:: html